Monday, June 30, 2008

 7. A 5 year old is too big for a stroller.

-8. N'SYNC will never hold a candle to the Jackson 5.
+8. N'SYNC will never hold a candle to the

 9. An occasional BUTT whooping helps a child stay in line.